viniciusvasti/mirror-dir/README.md

 ## Contributing

-Feel free to run/test/create issues and even send pull requests.
+Feel free to run/test/create issues and even start pull requests.

 ps* at FTPServer.class you can set ```DEBUG``` constant to ```true```, then the FTP commands and responses are going to be printed